pow-auth/pow/guides/security_practices.md

 * If `PowEmailConfirmation` extension is used or registration has been disabled, the reset password flow will always return success message
 * If `PowEmailConfirmation` extension is used and a user can't be found, the registration and sign in page will redirect the user with a message to confirm their e-mail before they can sign in
+* When using `PowEmailConfirmation` extension a user can change their e-mail to one already used by another user, and will first receive an error when they try to confirm the change

 ## Browser cache